EdgeApp/airbitz-core-js-ui-old/readme.md

 Launch an account management window for changing password, PIN, and recovery questions

-    _abcUi.manageAccount(_account, function(result, account) {
+    _abcUi.openManageWindow(_account, function(error) {

     });

 ![Manage UI](https://airbitz.co/go/wp-content/uploads/2016/08/Screen-Shot-2016-08-26-at-12.50.26-PM.png)

-Get a rootkey that can be used as a raw entropy for a cryptocurrency master key
+Get a rootkey that can be used as raw entropy for a cryptocurrency master key

     _account.rootKey.toString('base64')